Course Catalog

 Enrollment Information

-Enrollment at Wiregrass Georgia Technical College includes admissions and placement procedures that assure our citizens equal access to the opportunity to develop the knowledge, skills, and abilities necessary to secure personally satisfying and socially productive employment.
+Enrollment at Wiregrass Georgia Technical College includes admissions and placement procedures that assure our community equal access to the opportunity to develop the knowledge, skills, and abilities necessary to secure personally satisfying and socially productive employment.
 By design and implementation, the policies and procedures governing enrollment at Wiregrass Georgia Technical College will:

 • Be nondiscriminatory on the basis of race, color, creed, national or ethnic origin, gender, genetic information, religion, disability, age, political affiliation or belief, disabled veteran, veteran of the Vietnam Era, or citizenship status (except in those special circumstances permitted or mandated by law);